 Approved by the President: November 18, 2020

-During Fall and Winter 2020, with work and learning occurring primarily remote and online, the University will temporary alter its application of this policy.
+With work and learning occurring primarily remote and online, the University will temporary alter its application of this policy.
 When weather conditions warrant, the university may elect to close one or more campus locations.
 In these circumstances, in-person events (included classes and exams) would be cancelled, but remote and online events (including classes and exams) would continue in the usual manner.
 As such, staff and faculty already working remotely would continue to do so.
 Staff designated as essential services under 4.08 below would be required to work on campus.
 Staff currently working on campus, but not covered under 4.08, would not be required to travel to campus, but would be required to consult with their supervisor about working remotely.

 In the event of a utility or internet outage impacting a large geographic area, the University will approach closures and cancellations by applying the principles of the original weather policy.
 A large-scale outage may result in the closing locations and the cancelling of classes, exams and other events, which will be rescheduled.